History of Lee Corso in Timeline

 1984: Head Coach at Northern Illinois University

-In 1984, Lee Corso served as the head football coach at Northern Illinois University.
+In 1984, Lee Corso took on the role of head football coach at Northern Illinois University.

 1985: Head Coach for Orlando Renegades

-In 1985, Lee Corso became the head coach for the Orlando Renegades of the United States Football League.
+In 1985, Lee Corso became the head coach for the Orlando Renegades of the United States Football League (USFL).

 1986: USFL Suspends Operations

-In 1986, Lee Corso was slated to return to the Renegades, but the USFL suspended operations before the season began.
+In 1986, Lee Corso was scheduled to return to the Renegades, but the United States Football League (USFL) suspended operations before the season began.

 In 1987, Lee Corso became an analyst on ESPN's College GameDay program, a role he has held since the show's inception.